-- 1 In the Rollovers docker, choose one of the following rollover states from the States list box:
+- 1 In the Rollovers inspector, choose one of the following rollover states from the States list box:

 - Normal

 - Over

 - Down

-- 2 In the Objects docker, select the object you want to remove.
+- 2 In the Objects inspector, select the object you want to remove.

-- Double-click the Eraser tool
+3 Double-click the Eraser tool

 The object is removed only from the current state.